open-stage/blender-dmx-web/content/docs/ArtNet.md

 # Checking who/what is using the Art-Net port

-On Linux (and perhaps also on macOS) one can check what program (PID/name) is currently holding the port 6454 open, blocking it by running the following command in the terminal:
+On Linux (and perhaps also on macOS) one can check what program (PID/name) is currently holding the port 6454 open, blocking it.
+This can be checked by running the following command in the terminal:

 ```bash
 netstat -aop | grep 6454